-If you are having a hard time shifting your mindset from saving money to spending it, you are not alone.
-Many retirees struggle to enjoy the money they’ve accumulated for retirement.
-However, when it comes to retirement planning, knowledge is power.
-The more you know about how much you will need, the greater peace of mind you’ll likely have.
+When it comes to retirement planning, knowledge is power.
+The more you know about how much retirement income you will need, the greater peace of mind you will likely have.

 The best way to prepare yourself is to have a solid understanding of your monthly expenses.
 Start by tracking your income and expenses for a few months to determine how much money you’ll need in retirement to support your desired lifestyle.

-Most people haven’t considered how much taxes they’ll pay when they start to withdraw their retirement funds.
-However, one of the biggest mistakes investors make is overfunding their tax-deferred retirement accounts.
-Instead, watch for opportunities to reduce the amount of taxes you’ll pay on your retirement plan money.
+Another way to address taxes in your strategy is to watch for opportunities to reduce the amount of taxes you’ll pay on your retirement plan money.
 After all, a tax-diversified retirement portfolio can enable you to spend more even if your balance isn’t as big as you’d like.

 While this may sound harsh, funding your retirement must come first — no matter what other expenses come along.
 Sacrificing your retirement savings by being overly generous with paying for college or extravagant family vacations only puts you at risk of being left with a shortfall later in retirement.

 Preparing for your future should be your No. 1 priority.
 And, let’s face it, your children will thank you when they don’t have to support you during your golden years.
-So tend to yourself first when planning for retirement and you will be in a better position to live the lifestyle you want in your golden years.
+So tend to yourself first when planning for retirement, and you will be in a better position to live the lifestyle you know you deserve.

 Plan today for a better tomorrow